Bensk-96/trading-engine-alpaca/README.md

-# Trading Engine on Alpaca Broker
+# Machine Leaerning Driven Trading System on Alpaca Broker

 ## Introduction
 This project presents a trading system tailored for medium-frequency trading environments on Alpaca Broker(Why Alpaca?
 It is comission free).
 Built with Python, it leverages asynchronous programming and object-oriented principles for efficient market data processing and trade order management.
 The engine is versatile, supporting sophisticated trading strategies like one demonstrated here, which uses a Hidden Markov Model for market trend identification.